 “The Government of India offers huge subsidies for mechanization of the rural sector, but the farm machinery sector has not invested significantly in creating a market for indigenous technologies addressing the burning need of the Indian rural sector.
 Experts at IIT Kharagpur are answering this challenge by designing technologies well suited for the livelihood of the rural class of our country.”

-The Institute, through its Precision Farming Development Centre, Farm Implements and Machinery and Rural Technology Action Group projects, has developed and deployed farm machineries including ranging from micro-irrigation, combined harvester, crop and vegetable planters, solar energy operated transplanters, groundnut diggers, ultrasonic sprayers.
-Further non-farming livelihood technologies for rural small scale and cottage industry have been mechanized.
+The Institute, through its Precision Farming Development Centre, Farm Implements and Machinery and Rural Technology Action Group projects, has developed and deployed farm machinery including ranging from micro-irrigation, combined harvester, crop and vegetable planters, solar energy operated transplanters, groundnut diggers, ultrasonic sprayers.
+Further non-farming livelihood technologies for rural small-scale and cottage industries have been mechanized.
 To name a few, Dhenki, Potter Wheel, Jute Rope making, Door Mat making, Amber Charkha, Rice Flaking.
 The initiative also includes social impact technologies such as Smokeless Chullahs, Rural Drinking Water Facility.

-Prof Kamlesh Tiwari, one of the lead researchers in this program confirmed training of around 2500 farmers from nearby villages of West Bengal and Odisha in micro-irrigation and protected cultivation structures.
-Several farmers who adopted these farm machineries and farm equipment reported decrease in labour cost, reduction in cost of cultivation, timeliness operations, improvement in pulverization, increase in soil fertility and production.
-Mr. Karthik Maity, from Hurnal village of Purba Medinipur and Subratha Mahesh from the Gurgram village of Paschim Medinipur expressed their delight over their enhanced yield due to the technologies they adopted and the increased profits.
+Prof Kamlesh Tiwari, one of the lead researchers in this program confirmed the training of around 2500 farmers from nearby villages of West Bengal and Odisha in micro-irrigation and protected cultivation structures.
+Several farmers who adopted these farm machinery and farm equipment reported a decrease in labor cost, reduction in the cost of cultivation, timeliness operations, improvement in pulverization, increase in soil fertility and production.
+Mr. Karthik Maity, from Hurnal village of Purba Medinipur and Subratha Mahesh from the Gurgram village of Paschim Medinipur, expressed their delight over their enhanced yield due to the technologies they adopted and the increased profits.

 “We are ensuring the technologies are being implemented either in their farms or being adopted to generate employment through startups, setting up self-help groups.
 The livelihood technology adoption program witnessed significant acceptance in three North Eastern states including Assam, Manipur, Tripura as well as in several districts of West Bengal and Tamil Nadu,” Prof. Kamlesh Tiwari said.